techlead-shootorder/automation/packages/docs/pages/build-integrations/app.md

 });
 ```

-- `name` is the displayed name of the app in Automatisch.
+- `name` is the displayed name of the app in automatisch.
 - `key` is the unique key of the app.
-It's used to identify the app in Automatisch.
+It's used to identify the app in automatisch.
 - `iconUrl` is the URL of the app icon.
-It's used in Automatisch to display the app icon.
+It's used in automatisch to display the app icon.
 You can use `{BASE_URL}` placeholder to refer to the base URL of the app.
 We expect you to place the SVG icon as `assets/favicon.svg` file.
 - `authDocUrl` is the URL of the documentation page that describes how to connect to the app.
-It's used in Automatisch to display the documentation link on the connection page.
+It's used in automatisch to display the documentation link on the connection page.
 - `supportsConnections` is a boolean that indicates whether the app supports connections or not.
-If it's `true`, Automatisch will display the connection page for the app.
+If it's `true`, automatisch will display the connection page for the app.
 Some apps like RSS and Scheduler do not support connections since they do not have authentication.
 - `baseUrl` is the base URL of the third-party service.
 - `apiBaseUrl` is the API URL of the third-party service.
 - `primaryColor` is the primary color of the app.
-It's used in Automatisch to generate the app icon if it does not provide an icon.
+It's used in automatisch to generate the app icon if it does not provide an icon.
 You can put any hex color code that reflects the branding of the third-party service.

 ## Create the favicon